Speech Link: A SENCO's Guide to Early Language

 * The system reduces the burden on external services by filtering out mild delays.

-* Regular progress tracking ensures interventions remain effective and evidence-based.
+* Regular progress tracking ensures support stays useful and based on evidence.

-Once the screening is complete, the system generates a traffic light report.
+Once the screening is complete, the system creates a traffic light report.
 Green indicates typical development, amber suggests a delay, and red signals a potential disorder.
-This clear visual data helps SENCOs prioritise their limited support staff immediately.
+This clear visual data helps SENCOs decide quickly where limited support staff are needed most.

 Speech Link operates across three distinct levels to ensure no child is missed.
 The first level is the Universal Screen.
 This is typically used with all learners entering Reception or Year 1.
 It identifies children who might have a subtle speech sound delay that is not yet obvious in general conversation.